EndlessAcademy/Discord-Console-JavaScript/README.md

 # Discord Console

-⚠️ Note: I'm not affiliated with Discord and do not encourage using any of these scripts.
+⚠️ **Note**: I'm not affiliated with Discord and do not encourage using any of these scripts.
 Use everything here at your own risk.
-This is meant for educational purposes only and using these codeblocks may result in your account being disabled/terminated.
+This is meant for **educational purposes** only and using these codeblocks may result in your account being disabled/terminated.

 </header>